cropcrusaders/Rust-Spray/ENHANCED_GITHUB_ACTIONS_DEBUGGING.md

 cross build --target aarch64-unknown-linux-gnu --no-default-features
 ```

+> **Note**: Local ARM cross-compilation testing with `act` requires Docker Desktop running with Linux containers and an elevated shell (run PowerShell as Administrator) on Windows.
+Ensure the Docker daemon is active and accessible via `docker ps`.
+If Docker isn't available or cannot connect, you may skip local cross-compile tests or validate on GitHub-hosted runners.

 #### **ARM Build Strategies (In Order of Preference):**
 1. **🎯 Strategy 1: Full Features** - `--features raspberry-pi`
    - Includes: OpenCV + GPIO + Camera